MicrosoftDocs/azure-devops-docs/docs/artifacts/get-started-npm.md

     1. Paste your personal access token, and then press **Enter**.

-    1. Copy the Base64 encoded personal access token.
+    1. Copy the Base 64 encoded personal access token.

-1. Copy the following code snippet to your user-level .npmrc file and replace the `[BASE64_ENCODED_PERSONAL_ACCESS_TOKEN]` placeholder with your Base64 personal access token:
+1. Copy the following code snippet to your user-level .npmrc file and replace the `[BASE64_ENCODED_PERSONAL_ACCESS_TOKEN]` placeholder with your Base 64 personal access token:

     - **Organization-scoped feed**: